-Himalayan Trade sells a variety of hand held and table top prayer wheels.
+Himalayan Handicrafts sells a variety of hand held and table top prayer wheels.
 Prayer wheels are ritual practice items.
-Larger prayer wheels mounted on posts in rows are often found in temples sites where they can be spun by practicioners.
+Larger prayer wheels mounted on posts in rows are often found in temples sites where they can be spun by practitioners.

 A prayer wheel is constructed as a cylindrical wheel on a spindle made from metal, wood, stone, leather or coarse cotton.
 Many of the hand held prayer wheels are inlaid with stones.
 Traditionally, the mantra Om Mani Padme Hum is written in Sanskrit on the outside of the wheel.
 Also sometimes depicted are Dakinis, Protectors and very often the 8 auspicious symbols Ashtamangala.
 At the core of the cylinder is a "Life Tree" often made of wood or metal with certain mantras written on or wrapped around it.
 Many thousands (or in the case of larger prayer wheels, millions) of mantras are then wrapped around this life tree.
 The Mantra Om Mani Padme Hum is most commonly used, but other mantras may be used as well.
 According to the Tibetan Buddhist tradition based on the lineage texts regarding prayer wheels, spinning such a wheel will have much the same meritorious effect as orally reciting the prayers.